kohei-us/mdds/doc/multi_type_vector.rst

 :cpp:type:`mdds::mtv::soa::multi_type_vector::event_func` for the details on when each event handler method gets triggered.

-The following code example demonstrates how this all works
+The following code example demonstrates how this all works:

 .. literalinclude:: ../example/multi_type_vector_event1.cpp
    :language: C++